Daijiro Matsui: PRIDE

 Although Daijiro had challenged Wanderlei Silva to a rematch, his next opponent ended up being Ebenezer Fontes Braga at PRIDE 15 and Matsui lost via unanimous decision.
 In his next bout at PRIDE 16, Matsui faced the future EliteXC Middleweight Champion, Murilo "Ninja" Rua.
 Matsui was rocked with many stomps and soccer kicks throughout the bout, and the fight was eventually stopped in the beginning of the third round.

 Matsui then fought against future UFC Light Heavyweight Champion Quinton "Rampage" Jackson at Pride 18 and Matsui won via disqualification after he was hit in the groin in the beginning of the fight.
 Matsui then fought Rodrigo Gracie at PRIDE 19 and lost via guillotine choke submission in the third round.
 The submission was controversial as Gracie held onto the choke for a significantly long time after Matsui had tapped out.
 Matsui's next appearance was at PRIDE Shockwave against Dutch kickboxer Jerrel Venetiaan.
 Matsui lost the bout via split decision after Venetiaan was able to utilize superior striking, especially with powerful kicks.
-Matsui then fought Rory Singer at Pride The Best Vol. 3|PRIDE The Best Vol. 3 and won via unanimous decision, and then followed this up with another unanimous decision win over Kazuki Okubo at PRIDE 24, which would be Matsui's last appearance for the organization.
+Matsui then fought Rory Singer at PRIDE The Best Vol. 3 and won via unanimous decision, and then followed this up with another unanimous decision win over Kazuki Okubo at PRIDE 24, which would be Matsui's last appearance for the organization.

 In March 2006, Matsui left Takada Dojo along with Kazushi Sakuraba, though Matsui remained in the team as a trainer.